dedihartono/quarkspark-test/readme.md

 PC installer composer

 # Demo : http://quarkspark.herokuapp.com/
--email : admin@example.com
+- email : admin@example.com
--password: 123456 (admin)
+- password: 123456 (admin)

-for see others users, you can open on application on user menu and the password is 'secret'
+and for see others users, you can open on application on user menu and the password is : secret